tatsuyafujisaki/script-cheat-sheet/awk.md

 # Note
 `OFS` (Output Field Separator) is ignored when using `{ print }` instead of `{ print $1,$2,$3... }`.

-# How to trim leading and trailing whitespace in each line
+# How to trim leading and trailing spaces on each line
 ```shell
 awk '{$1=$1};1' input.txt
 ```

-# How to show lines that contains a substring
+# How to show lines that contain a substring
 ```shell
 # The following shows:
 # apple